Isn't using an agent free when you buy? Well, this is one of the most common questions we get from new homebuyers:

 How can SimpleShowing afford to give back half the buyer's agent commission fee?

-Our agents keep 1.5% of the commission and refund the other 1.5% to our buyers.
+SimpleShowing agents refund 1% of the purchase price of the home to our buyer clients in Florida, Georgia and Texas.
 We can refund part of the commission because we’ve focused on making the homebuying process more efficient, which means we can pass the savings onto you.
 Consumers could still attempt to contact the seller or the listing agent directly, but most consumers (and especially first time homebuyers) need a bit of guidance when negotiating the terms and getting you to the closing table.
 These are the parts we help with.
 There truly are very few hard costs in shopping for a home, which is why it's silly to pay an agent thousands of dollars to simply unlock a few doors and write a offer.

 How we’re different: